charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "Confirm," Maya says.

 The money moves.
-The snake sheds its skin.
+It's her first down payment on freedom.

 The Grind